 Regardless of future specialization, all students enrolled in the conservation program follow a mandatory two-year cycle of core courses specifically designed to introduce the fundamentals of materials science, conservation theory, analytical techniques, and preventive care.
 The core curriculum courses are designed to complement one another and include lectures as well as laboratory instruction.
 The first year of conservation coursework introduces students to an understanding of materials and technology, with a heavy emphasis on direct observation.

 Technology and Structure of Works of Art I and II

 Materials Science of Art and Archaeology I and II

 Instrumental Analysis I and II

-During the third year, students continue upper-level conservation coursework in their area of concentration and complete any remaining requirements for the MA degree in art history, including the completion of the Master’s Thesis.
+During the third year, students continue upper-level conservation treatment coursework in their area of concentration and complete any remaining requirements for the MA degree in art history, including the completion of the Master’s Thesis.
 Simultaneously, they work with their advisor and the Chairman to make arrangements for a fourth-year Internship.
-Prior to the fourth year of study, all conservation students must complete one science elective.

-The fourth year and final year is spent completing a nine-month Internship in a conservation establishment in the United States or abroad that is selected to provide the best possible training in the student’s area of concentration.
-Latest Internship Placements [PDF]
+The fourth and final year is spent completing a nine-month Internship in a conservation establishment in the United States or abroad that is selected to provide the best possible training in the student’s area of concentration.

 If you wish to receive information on our upcoming events, please subscribe to our mailing list.